Sheri Gordon

 Interim Board Secretary

-Jessica Markowitz is Senior Director of Finance, Data, and Administration at Footsteps, a nonprofit organization that assists individuals who are contemplating leaving ultra-Orthodox Jewish communities in their quest to lead self-determined lives.
+Jessica Markowitz is Senior Director of Finance, Data, and Administration at Footsteps.
+This nonprofit organization assists individuals contemplating leaving ultra-Orthodox Jewish communities to lead self-determined lives.
 Previously, Jessica was the Director of Finance and Administration at Pro Bono Partnership and is a

 Amy Gravino, M.A.